MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 > Exclusion list changes made with Group Policy **will show** in the lists of [Windows Security app](microsoft-defender-security-center-antivirus.md).
 > Changes made in the Windows Security app **will not show** in the Group Policy lists.

-If you use PowerShell, you can retrieve the list in two ways:
+If you use PowerShell, you can retrieve the list in the following two ways:

 - Retrieve the status of all Microsoft Defender Antivirus preferences.
 Each list is displayed on separate lines, but the items within each list are combined into the same line.
 - Write the status of all preferences to a variable, and use that variable to only call the specific list you are interested in.
 Each use of `Add-MpPreference` is written to a new line.